NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Result, Cut-off, and Counselling Process

 With the exam wrapped up and answer sheets submitted, the next step is understanding how results are calculated and what comes next for securing admission.
-The National Board of Examinations has a structured process for declaring results, and being familiar with cut-off trends can help you prepare for the counselling phase.
+NBEMS has a structured process for declaring results, and being familiar with cut-off trends can help you prepare for the counselling phase.

 Result Declaration and Percentile System

-The NEET PG 2025 results, announced on September 3, use a percentile-based system similar to AIIMS INI-CET.
-This method ensures fair comparison among all candidates, regardless of their exam session.
-A percentile indicates how you performed relative to others—for example, being in the 80th percentile means you scored better than 80% of test-takers.
+The NEET PG 2026 results, expected in September 2026, use a percentile-based system similar to AIIMS INI-CET.
+This method ensures fair comparison among all candidates.
+A percentile indicates how you performed relative to others — for example, being in the 80th percentile means you scored better than 80% of test-takers.
 Percentiles are derived by converting raw scores into ranks, with the top scorer placed at the 100th percentile.

 It's important to distinguish between percentage and percentile: percentage shows how many questions you got right, while percentile reflects your position among all candidates.
 Your All India Rank, determined by your percentile, is crucial during the counselling process, as it directly affects seat allocation along with your choice preferences.